Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Methodology

 \subsection{Result analysis}

-Following the prior practice~\cite{kandel2012enterprise}, we adopted an iterative coding approach.
+We adopted an iterative coding approach when analyzing our participants' responses.
 At the beginning of our study, two leading authors attended the first six interviews together to ensure a common understanding of the protocol and its coverage of the research questions.
-After the interviews, the leading authors derived a preliminary version of the frequently desired collaboration patterns with AI and related reasons through open coding and iterative discussions.
+Following previous research methodology~\cite{moore2023failurenotes, mcnutt2023design}, the first author first open-coded the transcripts for the desired collaboration patterns (\ie, where and how the participants would like to collaborate with AI) and reasons behind these patterns after the interviews.
+Then the codes were reviewed by the second author and discussed between the two authors iteratively until reaching an agreement.
 Along with more interviews conducted, the collaboration patterns and reasons were examined, refined, merged, and enriched.
 In the next section, we present the interview results supported by participant quotes.